-We have call centres in Perth and Manila, and have had excellent feedback from our customers on our service.
+We have call centres in Perth, regional Victoria and Manila, and have had excellent feedback from our customers on our service.
 We believe that we offer our customers the best all round experience when dealing with Alinta for their energy needs.
 Ultimately, we’re determined to drive down the cost of energy for our customers, and this model is allowing us to continue to offer competitive energy deals.
 The bottom line is, when we save our customers save.

 Because of time differences in each market, a combination of both Australian based call centres and offshore teams allow us to offer extended call centre hours locally, which we know our customers want.
 We invest in education and training of all our staff to help ensure customers receive high quality and tailored service with every conversation, every time.
 Phone based interactions remain an important part of our business, but many customers are seeing the benefits of our investments in digital channels to manage their accounts simply and easily.

 We employee around 650 contact centre agents across Melbourne and our primary service site in Geelong, to support our customers with sales and service enquiries.
 In addition, we have contact centre operations in India and the Philippines.
 These arrangements provide flexibility to scale our operations – up or down – to match customer demand.
 And they give us options to enable our customers to better engage with us, how and when it suits them.
 Depending on the specific enquiry, customers will be directed to the relevant team for support; though as a general guide, more complex enquiries are assisted by our agents in Geelong, while quick transactions are usually managed by our colleagues in Manila.
 Complaints, sales enquiries and customers in our EnergyAssist (hardship) program are supported by teams in Melbourne.